mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

    git clone --depth 1 https://github.com/{user_name}/AI-Hacktober-MLSA.git
    ```

-   > This ensures you clone only the most recent commit and all files to avoid unnecessary commit history.
+   > This ensures you clone only the most recent commit and all files to avoid unnecessary commit history (image files that have been resized).

 2. **Set Up Virtual Environment:**